pumpan/HelpingHand/README.md

 + Navigation Assistance 2: Replies whenever someone writes where in the worldboss raid where to go next.
 + Magic shield warning: Announces in raid when Azuregos magic shield is up/fades.
 + WorldBosses timer (right click to announce the durration)

+### Fixgroups
+By clicking Fixgroups or using the slashcommand /fixgroups it starts to automaticaly trying to organize the groups.
+Since this addon dont know wich specc a player use among other things this function is not 100%

 ### Battleground
 + BattleGround Timer: Track the time from the battleground start to the completion of the battleground.
 + BattleGround Timer announce: Announce the time the battleground took.